seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/lectures/week16/day2/EXERCISES.md

 No new exercises today!

-Instead, your priority is making sure you're caught up with the work done in the [Shrink Ray API](https://github.com/buildcarolina/shrinkray_api).
+Instead, your priority is making sure you're caught up with the work done in the [Shrink Ray API](https://github.com/buildcarolina/shrinkray_api) _and_ the [Shrink Ray UI](https://github.com/buildcarolina/shrinkray_ui).